 If you do a quick Google search on raw milk vs pasteurized milk you can get lost in the plethora of information and sometimes heated debate about this subject very easily.

-But what’s the fuss all about and how does it relate to Cheese Making?
+But what’s the fuss all about milk and how does it affect Cheese Making?

 The pasteurization process means that beneficial, natural bacteria are also completely removed from the milk and therefore are also devoid in the resulting cheese.

 In addition, with heat treating the natural enzymes and proteins in the milk are killed or damaged and because the whey proteins have been altered as part of the process the curd you get tends to be slightly weaker, requiring the addition of products such as Calcium Chloride (CACL2) as a remedy.

 Finally, pasteurization definitely changes the flavor of the milk and therefore also the flavor of the cheese.
 Pasteurized milk has a slightly cooked taste which imparts its flavor into the final cheese.

 Raw milk cheese has a much more fresh and complex flavor and a good raw milk cheese is normally a more superior milk cheese than a good cheese made with pasteurized milk.

 Raw Milk Is The Best Milk For Cheese Making